CEMeNT-PSAAP/MCDC/README.md

 python input.py
 ```

-An example to set up a multigroup (neutron energy and delayed precursor)
+An example to set up a multigroup (in energy and delayed precursor)
-material is provided in `MCDC/example/fixed_source/td_inf_SHEM361`.
+material is provided in `MCDC/example/fixed_source/td_slab_SHEM361`.

 ### Output